Larry Pressler: Senate

-In 1978, he was elected to the United States Senate, succeeding retiring Democratic incumbent James Abourezk and became the first veteran of the Vietnam War to serve in the Senate.
+In 1978, he was elected to the United States Senate, succeeding retiring Democratic incumbent James Abourezk and becoming the first Vietnam War veteran to serve in the Senate.

-He served in the Senate from 1979 to 1997 and was chairman of the Commerce Committee (1995–97).
+He served in the Senate from 1979 to 1997 and was chairman of the Commerce Committee (1995–1997).
 While in the Senate, he also served on the Science and Transportation Committee, Foreign Relations Committee and European and Asian Subcommittees.
 Pressler ran for a fourth term in 1996 but lost by three points to Democratic Congressman Tim Johnson.

 He briefly sought the Republican presidential nomination in 1980, campaigning on Vietnam veterans' issues.

 Pressler authored and won Congressional and Presidential approval of a sweeping reform of telecommunications legislation through the Telecommunications Act of 1996.
 Among Pressler's staffers included future U.S. Attorney Kevin V. Schieffer and future state senator Neal Tapio.

 Abscam investigation

 During a sting operation conduced as part of the Abscam investigations in 1980, Pressler refused to take a bribe from undercover FBI agents and reported the bribe attempt.
 In a front-page story, The Washington Post reported:

 Thanks to the FBI's undercover "sting" operation, there now exists incontrovertible evidence that one senator would not be bought.
 Preserved among the videotape footage that may be used as bribery evidence against a number of members of Congress, there is a special moment in which Sen. Larry Pressler (R-SD) tells the undercover agents, in effect, to take their sting and stick it.
 Pressler, according to law enforcement sources was the one approached member of Congress who flatly refused to consider financial favors in exchange for legislative favors, as suggested by undercover agents posing as Arabs.
 At the time he said he was not aware that he was doing anything quite so heroic.

 In an overall review of the Abscam cases, Judge George C. Pratt praised Pressler, writing that, "Pressler, particularly, acted as citizens have a right to expect their elected representatives to act.
 He showed a clear awareness of the line between proper and improper conduct, and despite his confessed need for campaign money, and despite the additional attractiveness to him of the payment offered, he nevertheless refused to cross into impropriety."